Keshavdulal/btec-computer-networks-notes/9-cn-computer-networks/btec-cn-u1.md

 attempting to transmit.
 If a carrier is sensed, the node waits for the transmission in progress to end before initiating its own transmission.

+- Node listens for traffice on network.
+- If traffic is not heard, node releases packet onto network.
+- If two nodes release packets at the same time, the packets hit each other and collision occurs.
+  - A collision causes a power spike heard by all nodes.
+  - A collision destroys the data contained in the two packets.
+- If no collision then the transmission was successful.
+- Network is now freed up for another node to transmit.

 ### 2. Token Passing